 Alcoholism Detox Treatment in Nashville, TN

 A team of highly-trained addiction specialists staffs our alcoholism treatment center, Brentwood Springs Detox in Nashville, Tennessee.
 In addition to providing empathy and quality care, our staff monitors you 24 hours a day.
 We provide supervision, support, and medications to reduce withdrawal symptoms so you can get through alcohol detox comfortably and safely.
-We also offer support to those in the Murfreesboro area.
+We also offer support to those in the Murfreesboro area and accept UHC insurance to help with funding.
 Visit our admissions page or fill out the contact form below to learn more.